aclai-lab/SoleModels.jl/README.md

 *SoleModels.jl* defines the building blocks of *symbolic* modeling and learning.
 It features:
 - Definitions for symbolic models (decision trees/forests, rules, branches, etc.);
+- Tools for evaluate them, and extracting rules from them;
 - Support for mixed, neuro-symbolic computation.

 These definitions provide a unified base for implementing symbolic algorithms, such as: